denisbito/java-wits/1-tools/maven.md

 # Maven

 Apache [Maven](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html) is a popular tool for managing Java software projects.
 It can help create, build, test, document, and deploy apps.
-Maven can be run through the command line, or .

 ## Create a new Java project